 The fundamental option to proceed through a divorce in Maryland is to file a complaint for divorce in the circuit court of that jurisdiction or county.
-The complaint should be based on one of several grounds, such as mutual consent, adultery, one-year separation, cruelty, excessively vicious conduct, or desertion.
+The complaint should be based on one of several grounds, mutual consent, six (6) month separation and irreconcilable differences.
 The process of filing for divorce essentially sets the tone for the court to follow.
 There are other things that could happen along the way, such as mediation, which would be grouped with a mutual consent divorce.
 If the parties come to an agreement through mediation, they could convert it into an uncontested, mutual consent divorce that they sign off on and agree to on the record, which is the easiest and fastest way to get a divorce.

-A custody trial could occur prior to the final divorce hearing, as could a pendente lite (PL) trial, which would give temporary support and solutions for custody, payment of suit money, spousal support, or child support.
-In Maryland, you can file for a limited divorce before you file for an absolute divorce.
-The limited divorce would give you an official separation that would last until you got an absolute divorce.
-Limited divorces only require separation or excessively vicious conduct grounds.
-That is one way that people get started when they haven’t established grounds for a full, absolute divorce.
-All of these things can work together; it is not necessarily the case that one is done at the exclusion of the others.
+A custody trial could occur prior to or after the final divorce hearing, as could a pendente lite (PL) trial, which would give temporary support and solutions for custody, payment of suit money, spousal support, or child support.
+All these things can work together; it is not necessarily the case that one is done at the exclusion of the others.

 What Factors Should Be Weighed When Deciding Any One Option Of Divorce With A Client?